eacElliptic/AMNS/README.md

 It also contains a C code generator for arithmetic (and conversion) operations using AMNS.

+WARNING: this repository is NOT UP TO DATE, please go to: https://github.com/arithPMNS/generalisation_amns

 The subdirectory 'amns_generator' contains codes to generate AMNS given a prime and some parameters; see an example in file 'gen_example.py' of this subdirectory.